Josh Richardson Player Props: Pelicans vs. Clippers

 Josh Richardson Insights vs. the Clippers

-- Richardson's opponents, the Clippers, have one of the NBA's slowest tempos with 100.8 possessions per game, while his Pelicans rank 18th in possessions per game with 102.4.
+- Richardson's Pelicans average 102.3 possessions per game, which ranks 16th among NBA teams, while the Clippers have a middling offense in terms of tempo, ranking 18th with 100.9 possessions per contest.

-- Conceding 112.3 points per contest, the Clippers are the eighth-ranked squad in the league on defense.
+- On defense, the Clippers have allowed 112.7 points per game, which is 12th-best in the NBA.

-- The Clippers are the 15th-ranked squad in the NBA, giving up 43.2 rebounds per game.
+- On the boards, the Clippers are 15th in the league, conceding 43.2 rebounds per game.

-- In terms of assists, the Clippers have allowed 24.7 per contest, ninth in the league.
+- The Clippers give up 24.9 assists per game, 11th-ranked in the NBA.

-- The Clippers concede 12.2 made 3-pointers per game, 13th-ranked in the league.
+- Looking at 3-pointers, the Clippers have allowed 12.2 makes per contest, 13th in the league.

 Josh Richardson vs. the Clippers